Travelers Share the Smallest Differences that Caused Massive Culture Shock

 We travel to experience different cultures and expect certain things to differ.
 But we often forget to think about the minor differences.

-Small Things That Cause Culture Shock
+Small Differences That Cause Culture Shock

 Some things that seem second nature to us are drastically different in other parts of the world.
 Users of the popular r/travel subreddit share the smallest details that actually cause massive culture shock.